MSN-Adult Gerontology Acute Care Nurse Practitioner

 Nursing Application Materials

-Prospective students will apply for the program via the Nursing CAS application portal.
-Note: an application fee of $70 for first-time applicants is due to Nursing CAS at time of application.
+Prospective students will apply for the program via the Marquette Graduate School application portal.
+Note: an application fee of $50 for first-time applicants is due at time of application.

 The below material must be submitted: